nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 ## **Operation**

 The ION source distribution contains a README.TXT file with details on building ION from source.
-For installations starting with the Sourceforge distribution, the standard sequence of
+For installations starts with the open source distribution ION-DTN, using the standard sequence of

 -   ./configure